 The NBU also carries out consolidated supervision in respect of banking groups in order to ensure stability of the banking system and containment of risks which a bank may face in view of it being a member of the banking group, by means of regulating, monitoring, and controlling risks of the banking group following the procedure set forth by the NBU.
 Non-banking financial companies which are members of a banking group are also subject to the NBU's consolidated supervision.
-As at 1 January 2018, there were 28 recognised banking groups in Ukraine.
-From 1 January 2018 to 1 September 2018, the NBU recognised three more banking groups and terminated recognition of one banking group.
-As a result, as at 1 September 2018 the NBU carries out the supervision of 30 banking groups.
+As at 1 January 2019, there were 31 recognised banking groups in Ukraine.